Alex6Crbt/Industrial_Vision/docs/source/IA_training.rst

 IA\_training module
 ===================

-The EntrainementIA algorithm is designed to train an artificial neural network, specifically a Multi-Layer Perceptron (MLP), using preprocessed databases.
-The algorithm performs several steps to simplify the problem and improve the training process.
+The EntrainementIA algorithm is designed to train an artificial neural network, specifically a Multi-Layer Perceptron (MLP), using the preprocessed databases.

 The algorithm begins by importing the preprocessed databases, which contain data in the form required for training the MLP.
 These databases include different shapes such as squares, circles, triangles, pentagons, and stars.
 The data from each shape is organized and combined into a single dataset.